-In 1990, 127 million children around the world did not attend sch 63 million children.
+In 1990, 127 million children around the world did not attend school.
+In 2010, that number has dropped to 63 million children.

-For You To Do.
 What is the purpose of this text? (a) Recount an event (b) Explain a phenomenon (b) Tell a story (d) Díscuss both sídes of an íssue or debate 2.
-What role do the words in italics pl ay in the text? з.
-Non-governme nt organisations li children in developing countries. ke World Vísíon are working to improve education for Can you identify the strategies used? training and developing of the provision of and school supplies building improving access to safe drinkin building activities lobbying governments for the re ig in regions of conflict moval of in schools the importance of education for all their children • Netping parenes water textbooks fees peace schools teachers understand nool In 2010 that number has dropped to 5 1001.
-11 12010, unau number iias a opped it ,
+What role do the words in italic s play in the text?
+3. Non-government organisation children in developing countri is like World Vision are working to improve education fo les.
+Can you identify the strategies used? training and developing of the provision of and school supplies building improving access to safe drin building activi Lobbying governments for the ties in regions of conficient in schools helping parents the importance of education for all their children the importance of education for all their children water textbooks fees